Smooth homotopy 4-sphere

 \phantom{x}

-{\bf Proof of Corollary~1.4.} Since the proof of the \lq\lq only if\rq\rq part is obvious, it suffices to prove the \lq\lq if\rq\rq part.
-This proof is obtained by noting that the closed complement $\tilde D^4_0=\mbox{cl}(M'\setminus u(M^{(0)}))$ is a homotopy 4-ball with 3-sphere boundary which is confirmed by the van Kampen theorem and a homological argument.
-By the proof of Corollary~1.3. the homotopy 4-ball $\tilde D^4_0$ is diffeomorphic to the 4-ball $D^4$ and the embedding $u: M^{(0)} \to M'$ extends to a diffeomorphism $u^+: M \to M'$. $\square$
+{\bf Proof of Corollary~1.4.} Since the proof of the \lq\lq if\rq\rq part is obvious, it suffices to prove the \lq\lq only if\rq\rq part.
+For this proof, confirm by van Kampen theorem and a homological argument that the closed complement $\mbox{cl}(M'\setminus u(M^{(0)}))$ is a homotopy 4-ball, which is diffeomorphic to the 4-ball $D^4$ and the embedding $u: M^{(0)} \to M'$ extends to a diffeomorphism $u^+: M \to M'$ by the proof of Corollary 1.3.
+This completes the proof of Corollary~1.4. $\square$

 \phantom{x}